h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 > allow - Allow (or negotiate) the use of RADIUSv11
 >
+>> This value MUST be the default setting for implementations which support this specification.
+>>
 >> A client with this configuration MUST use ALPN to signal that "radius/1.1" can be used.
 The use of historical RADIUS/(D)TLS is implied in the use of (D)TLS.
 >>
 >> A server with this configuration MAY reply to a client with an ALPN string of "radius/1.1", but only if the client first signals support for that protocol name via ALPN.